 If the vocalist sounds different, that is because THREE vocalists are credited on this 5 song EP.
-I like this guy best I think, he’s got a great, dramatic power metal voice–he even managed to work in a Dio rip off “look out!”
+I like this guy best I think, he’s got a great, dramatic power metal voice–he even managed to work in a Dio homage with the “look out!”

 Though there are only five songs on this EP, the songwriting is quite varied, with each song sounding significantly different from the others while still maintaining a common sense of epic underground power metal to unify the EP’s sound.

-What we have here is a forgotten album from a time when you could be a power metal band and not sound like Dragonforce.
+What we have here is a forgotten album from a time when you could be a power metal band and not sound like some Dragonforce bullshit.
 It’s just too bad about all those lyrics like “Get down to your knees and pray!”